MuhammedAdwan/MuhammedsWebStore/MuhammedsWebStore/README.txt

 13:58   Forgot to add _ in  CoverType = new CoverTypeRepository(_db);
-14:05   Added the Required attribute to the product.cs 14:09   Updated the SD.cs class- I added missing methods
+14:05   Added the Required attribute to the product.cs 14:09   Updated the SD.cs class- I added missing methods 14:19   Added using MuhammedsBooks.DataAccess.Repository.IRepository into the library in CategoryController class